-Storage limits in Cloud are not currently enforced.
-We are currently revising our storage policy in Cloud and will roll out more options for purchasing additional storage, along with enforcing the limits sometime in 2019.
+Yes.
+The storage limit for Jira Cloud products is 250 GB, regardless of your user tier.
+However, storage limits are not currently enforced.
+We are revising our storage policy in cloud and will roll out more options for purchasing additional storage, along with enforcing the limits sometime in 2019.
 We will notify customers in advance before we roll out these changes.

-Currently, it is not possible to increase your cloud storage limit.
-You can get more detail in our Atlassian Cloud storage policy documentation.
+Learn more in our Atlassian Cloud storage policy documentation.

 You can set up single sign-on and automatic user provisioning for your organization with Atlassian Access.
 All of Atlassian's supported identity providers offer connectors to your on-premises ADFS (LDAP).
 We support SAML SSO and user provisioning with SCIM for the following cloud identity providers:

 - Google Cloud (coming soon)

 - Centrify (SAML only)

 Learn more about security best practices, including setting up SSO and provisioning for Atlassian Cloud.